oracle-livelabs/oci-migration/ecc-developer-hol/query/enduserpersonalization/enduserpersonalization.md

 10. Let's add the Trellis column "Fiscal Year" back again from the same runtime options.
 11. Let's explore further and analyze employee expenses by department.
-Click on the runtime options for "Period Activities by Chart of Accounts" Pivot view and select only the following and click on "update" within runtime options
+Click on the runtime options for "Period Activities by Chart of Accounts" Pivot view and select only the following, and then click outside the runtime options of Pivot component for changes to reflect.
     * Dimensions:
         * Balancing Segment
         * Cost Center